Science-Backed Wellness since 2015: No Trends, Just Truths

 Ivermectin Resources Recently, I have seen tremendous demand for some sort of initial guidance “WHERE TO START” with High Dose Ivermectin for CANCER.
 Editor's Note: Dr Makis proposes four distinct cancer protocols for using Ivermectin in cancer treatment, specifically for patients who have developed turbo cancer or aggressive cancers.
 These protocols, referred to as the “Dr. Makis Ivermectin Cancer Protocols,” are categorized based on dosage and the severity of the cancer.
 Updated version I have an article and a video that go into depth: June 10, 2024 - "15 minutes with Dr.Makis" - Episode 018: High Dose Ivermectin and Cancer .
 2025 studies on ivermectin for cancer Yuan Yuan et al (Cedars-Sinai Medical Center) - A phase I/II study evaluating the safety and efficacy of ivermectin in combination with balstilimab in patients with metastatic triple negative breast cancer (ASCO 2025) Yuwen et al - A Review of Ivermectin Use in Cancer Patients: Is it Time to Repurpose the Ive...

-Table of Contents: Editor's Preface Introduction Fenbendazole Case Series Compilation (alphabetical) Breast Cancer Success Stories (46 cases) Brain Cancer (including Glioblastoma) (7 cases) Bile Duct Cancer (Cholangiocarcinoma) Bladder Cancer Success Stories (7 cases) Cervical Cancer (2 cases) Colorectal Cancer (29 cases) Esophageal and Stomach cancer (9 cases) Endometrial Cancer (6 cases) Gastric (Stomach) cancer (refer to Esophageal and Stomach Cancer ) Head and Neck Cancer (12 cases) Kidney Cancer Case Series (12 cases) Liver Cancer (HepatoCellular Cancer) (3 cases) Lung Cancer (20 cases) Leukemia (2 cases) Lymphoma (10 cases) Melanoma (refer to Skin Cancer ) Multiple Myeloma (3 cases) Myelodysplastic Syndrome Oral Cancer Ovarian Cancer (5 cases) Pancreatic Cancer (23 cases) Pro...
+Contents: Editor's Preface Introduction Fenbendazole Case Series Compilation (alphabetical) Breast Cancer Success Stories (57 cases) Brain Cancer (including Glioblastoma) (112 cases) Bile Duct Cancer (Cholangiocarcinoma) (3 cases) Bladder Cancer Success Stories (including kidney cancer) (27 cases) Cervical Cancer (2 cases) Colorectal Cancer (including Appendix cancer) (42 cases) Esophageal and Stomach cancer (15 cases) Endometrial Cancer (7 cases) Gastric (Stomach) cancer (refer to Esophageal and Stomach Cancer ) (15 cases) Head and Neck Cancer (14 cases) Kidney Cancer Case Series (including urinary (urothelial) bladder cancer) (27 cases) Liver Cancer (HepatoCellular Cancer) (3 cases) Lung Cancer (29 cases) Leukemia (8 cases) Lymphoma (13 cases) Melanoma (refer to Skin Cancer ) Mult...

 We are pleased to announce that the first-of-its-kind protocol utilizing Ivermectin, Mebendazole, and Fenbendazole for cancer treatment has been peer-reviewed and officially published on September 19, 2024.
 Spearheaded by leading researchers like Dr. Ilyes Baghli, Dr. Pierrick Martinez, and the FLCCC’s Dr. Paul Marik, this groundbreaking protocol harnesses the untapped power of Ivermectin, Mebendazole, and Fenbendazole, known for their effectiveness against parasites.
 Now, these drugs are showing potential to battle cancer, marking the dawn of a new treatment evolution.
 This trio of repurposed drugs has been shown to disrupt the growth of cancer cells, particularly by targeting microtubules, the essential structures that allow cancer to multiply uncontrollably.
 What makes this protocol even more potent is the synergistic effect when these drugs are used together, creating a powerful new affordable weapon against cancer.
 Journal of Orthomolecular Medicine 2024 Targeting the Mitochondri...

 Introduction This article discusses dosage considerations and key factors regarding the use of ivermectin in cancer treatment.
 Commonly available information about ivermectin dosages is often inaccurate when applied to potential cancer-related uses.
 Many sources cite standard dosages recommended by Merck for treating parasitic infections, rather than dosages studied specifically in the context of cancer research.
 The anti-parasitic dosage is not as effective for people looking for a dosage against cancer.
-Dosage will need to be adjusted according to cancer type and stage.
-Ivermectin dosage should be based on ivermectin cancer studies.
+Dosage will need to be adjusted according to the current weight, the type of Cancer, the stage and grade of the Cancer and the health of the liver.
+Ivermectin dosage should also be based on ivermectin cancer studies.
 Multiple factors are considered including studies including ivermectin for cancer, anecdotal studies and case series, the aggressiveness of the cancer type and the cancer stage.
-Cancer dosage estimation can be adjusted based on the time that a person has to beat cancer or its risk to the patient - this includes both the cancer type and whether the ca...
+It also takes into account the types of medications the person uses.
+For example, i...

 Comments